-- Unless empty works, firstly try to set 'ConsoleBehaviourOs' to 'Graphics' and 'ConsoleBehaviourUi' to 'Text'. - On APTIO IV (Haswell and earlier) it is usually enough to have 'ConsoleBehaviourOs' set to 'Graphics' and 'ConsoleBehaviourUi' set to 'ForceText' to avoid visual glitches.

-- On APTIO V (Broadwell and newer) 'ConsoleBehaviourOs' set to 'ForceGraphics' and 'ConsoleBehaviourUi' set to 'ForceText' usually works best. - On Apple firmwares 'ConsoleBehaviourOs' set to 'Graphics' and 'ConsoleBehaviourUi' set to 'Text' is supposed to work best.
+- Unless empty works, firstly try to set 'ConsoleBehaviourOs' to 'Graphics' and 'ConsoleBehaviourUi' to 'Text'. - On APTIO IV (Haswell and earlier) it is usually enough to have 'ConsoleBehaviourOs' set to 'Graphics' and 'ConsoleBehaviourUi' set to 'ForceText' to avoid visual glitches. - On APTIO V (Broadwell and newer) 'ConsoleBehaviourOs' set to 'ForceGraphics' and 'ConsoleBehaviourUi' set to 'ForceText' usually works best. - On Apple firmwares 'ConsoleBehaviourOs' set to 'Graphics' and 'ConsoleBehaviourUi' set to 'Text' is supposed to work best.

-Note: 'IgnoreTextInGraphics' may need to be enabled for select firmware implementations.
+Note: 'IgnoreTextInGraphics' and 'SanitiseClearScreen' may need to be enabled for select firmware implementations.
+Particularly APTIO firmwares.